tsduck/tsduck/scripts/README.md

 - `tsduck.control` : Template for Debian control file, used to create `.deb` packages for TSDuck on Ubuntu, Debian, Rapsbian and other derivatives.

 - `tsduck-dev.control` : Template for Debian control file, used to create `.deb` packages for TSDuck development environment.

+- `tsduck.nsi` : Windows NSIS script to build the binary installers of TSDuck.
+It is used by `build-installer.ps1`.